lupyuen/lupyuen.github.io/src/arm.md

 # PinePhone Image

 We've seen our NuttX Image (which actually looks like a Linux Kernel Image).
-Now we compare with a __PinePhone Linux Kernel Image__ and see what needs to be patched in NuttX.
+Now we compare with a __PinePhone Linux Kernel Image__ and find out what needs to be patched in NuttX.

 We'll analyse the Linux Kernel in the __PinePhone Jumpdrive Image__, since it's small...